kumbulanit/t-sql/sql trainning/untitled/module 3/Module3_Exercise_Answers.md

         ELSE 'Not Available'
     END AS [Phone Number],

-    e.Email AS [Email Address],
+    e.WorkEmail AS [WorkEmail Address],

     ISNULL(e.EmergencyContact, 'Not Provided') AS [Emergency Contact],

-    -- Email domain classification
+    -- WorkEmail domain classification
     CASE
-        WHEN e.Email LIKE '%@company.com' THEN 'Corporate Email' WHEN e.Email LIKE '%@gmail.com' OR e.Email LIKE '%@yahoo.com'
+        WHEN e.WorkEmail LIKE '%@company.com' THEN 'Corporate WorkEmail' WHEN e.WorkEmail LIKE '%@gmail.com' OR e.WorkEmail LIKE '%@yahoo.com'
-             OR e.Email LIKE '%@hotmail.com' THEN 'Personal Email' ELSE 'Other Domain'
+             OR e.WorkEmail LIKE '%@hotmail.com' THEN 'Personal WorkEmail' ELSE 'Other Domain'
-    END AS [Email Type]
+    END AS [WorkEmail Type]
 FROM Employees e
 WHERE e.IsActive = 1
 ORDER BY e.LastName, e.FirstName;